vercel/next.js/docs/advanced-features/compiler.md

 ### Legacy Decorators

-Next.js will automatically detect `experimentalDecorators` in `jsconfig.json` or `tsconfig.json` and apply that.
-This is commonly used with older versions of libraries like `mobx`.
+Next.js will automatically detect `experimentalDecorators` in `jsconfig.json` or `tsconfig.json`.
+Legacy decorators are commonly used with older versions of libraries like `mobx`.

 This flag is only supported for compatibility with existing applications.
 We do not recommend using legacy decorators in new applications.